SepehrSPR/Yolov7-ObjectDetection-on-FootballDataset-colab/README.md

 - The best training weights and the detection code exists.
 - Example images and their corresponding labels have been placed in their appropriate directories within the dataset structure but they are not not enough and you should upload your own labeled images like example.
 - You can download mp4 file separately by clicking on them and then tapping on download.
+- if you set epoch 100 and confidence level 0.5 you will reach even higher precision and recall but also you will need more resources and time.